Have you ever wondered what’s inside bowling balls? You’re not alone. Many wonder whether they are solid or hollow.

 There is also pancake, symmetrical, and asymmetrical bowling ball cores available.
 Here’s what you need to know about each of these:

 - Pancake cores have no weight block.
 They are beginner-friendly and great for straight bowlers.
+These cores, as the name implies, are stacked in little blocks to create the shape of pancakes.
 Bowling alley balls usually have the pancake bowling ball core.
 The pancake core is also excellent for picking up spares.

 - Asymmetrical cores are the most complex and have an uneven weight distribution, giving the ball even more hook potential.
 Professional bowlers are more likely to use balls with asymmetrical cores.